brianom95/brianom95.github.io/_posts/2014-08-04-board-games.md

     <img width="400" src="/images/games15.webp">
 </p>

-From the makers of Splendor this has a similar dynamic with cards and chips.
-Players take turns to buy and sell at the market, proving your abilities to become the Maharaja's personal trader.
+From the makers of Splendor, this has a similar dynamic with cards and chips.
+Players take turns to buy and sell at the market, proving your ability to become the Maharaja's personal trader.
 A very clever, portable and enjoyable game.

 #### Chess
 2 players - 30 mins